Investment Grade Definition

 Investment grades help investors in the decision-making process regarding which bonds to invest in.
 The credit rating agencies determine the creditworthiness based on many factors like earnings, cash flows, debt repayment ration, price earning ratio, leverage ratio, and other financial ratios.

-On the other hand, when the economy is boosting and there are ample opportunities of growth and expansion, the companies will generate good cash flows and reflect a strong financial position and in such case, the credit ratings will go up as they are in a better position to repay debt and interest.
+On the other hand, when the economy is boosting, and there are ample opportunities for growth and expansion, the companies will generate good cash flows and reflect a strong financial position, and in such case, the credit ratings will go up as they are in a better position to repay debt and interest.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 The ratings are classified in the order from best to worst in different patterns by different agencies.

 For example – S&P uses capital letters in the order of best rating to the poorest.
 It follows the pattern of AAA, AA, A, BBB, BB, B up to D. Bonds having high credit quality (AAA and AA) and medium credit quality (A and BBB) are known as investment grade.
 Bonds having low credit quality rating (BB, B, CCC, etc.) are known as junk bonds or non-investment grade.

 Junk bonds will usually yield a higher rate of interest but are at a high risk of default.
 Different agencies use different variations for credit ratings.